 Students in this course will use synthesizers, computer software and digital technology to develop skills in composing, arranging and recording music.
 Through the use of technology in conjunction with the basic fundamentals of music theory, students will be able to take their own musical ideas to a higher level of artistry.
 This course is open to all students in grades 9-12 regardless of their musical background.
-Successful completion of Music Technology is a prerequisite for AP Music Theory.
 No Prerequisite.